Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

 Women in Mali Dogon Tribe have about eight periods a year, while we have thirteen.
 In their lifetimes, they have eight babies on average, while we have two.
 For each of those pregnancies, they breastfeed for 12 to 18 months, while we breastfeed for zero, three, or six months.
 Therefore, we have three and a half to four times the amount of periods than we should.

 What we need is more options for turning on and off our periods.
-Currently,

-    there is only one implant, two rings, and one type of hormonal IUD, but

-    there are seven to eight different types of progestins.
-Lastly, we need far

-    more money put into research on different side effects of different birth

-    control pills and the long-term effect of these kinds of methods.
+Currently, there is only one implant, two rings, and one type of hormonal IUD, but there are seven to eight different types of progestins.
+Lastly, we need far more money put into research on different side effects of different birth control pills and the long-term effect of these kinds of methods.

-    If you think skipping your periods with birth control is the right choice

-    for you and your body, sign up with Pandia Health to schedule a telemedicine

-    appointment with one of our expert doctors.
-If you live in AZ, CA, CO, FL,

-    GA, MI, NV, TX, WA, or WY, we can set you up with a birth control

-    prescription and mail you your medication directly to your house for FREE.
+If you think skipping your periods with birth control is the right choice for you and your body, sign up with Pandia Health to schedule a telemedicine appointment with one of our expert doctors.
+If you live in AZ, CA, CO, FL, GA, IL, MI, NV, TX, TN, PA, WA, or WY, we can set you up with a birth control prescription and mail you your medication directly to your house for FREE.

-    If you already have a birth control prescription and want to #SkiptheTrip to

-    the pharmacy, we can mail you your medication no matter where you are in the
+If you already have a birth control prescription and want to #SkiptheTrip to the pharmacy, we can mail you your medication no matter where you are in the United States.

-    United States.

 Want to stay up-to-date on the latest reproductive health news?
 Follow us on Twitter, Instagram, and YouTube to get doctor-approved, womxn-supported content directly to your feeds.
 Remember, educating yourself on reproductive health is a crucial step to empowerment!